 - 1/4 cup warm water (110° to 115°)

 - 3-1/2 cups all-purpose flour

 - 2/3 cup shortening

 - 4 cups confectioners' sugar

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine flour and salt.
 Cut in shortening and butter until mixture resembles coarse crumbs.
 Beat in the egg, egg yolks, sour cream, vanilla and yeast mixture.
 Cover and refrigerate for at least 2 hours.
 Place three ungreased baking sheets in the refrigerator.

 - Sprinkle 1/2 cup sugar over a clean work surface.
-On the sugared surface, roll half of dough into a 12-in. x 8-in. rectangle (refrigerate remaining dough until ready to use).
+On the sugared surface, roll half of dough into a 12x8-in. rectangle (refrigerate remaining dough until ready to use).
 Sprinkle rectangle with 4 teaspoons sugar; fold into thirds.

 - Give dough a quarter turn and repeat rolling, sugaring and folding two more times.
-Roll into a 12-in. x 8-in. rectangle.
+Roll into a 12x8-in. rectangle.
 Cut into twelve 1-in.-wide strips; twist.
 Place on chilled baking sheets.
 Repeat with remaining sugar and dough.

-- Bake at 375° for 15-20 minutes or until lightly browned.
+- Bake at 375° until lightly browned, 15-20 minutes.
 Immediately remove from pans to wire racks to cool.